 Looking to tackle tough jobs around your home?
 The Poulan Pro Portable Power Steam Cleaner is designed for big jobs on a multitude of surfaces.
 Weighing just 6 pounds, it's also easy to carry around with you as you tackle the messes on your oven, car, floors, and even kids' toys.

 Our tester noted that the setup process was a total breeze.
 Heating the water took around seven minutes, and the machine was able to run for 15 minutes, as opposed to the advertised half hour.
-They started on tile with the handheld steam nozzle and could see dirt being pushed out of the grout.
-After finishing some tiles, they'd wipe the area with a rag to collect the dirty water that was left over.
-They said the process "worked like a miracle."
+"As I cleaned with a slight back and forth motion, I could see dirt being pushed out of the grout," our product tester said.
+"I would do a few tiles, then wipe them with a rag to collect the dirty water.
+It worked like a miracle."

 This pick can also be used as a mop, and our tester attached the mop pad to continue their chores.
 They did note that the canister doesn't come with any wheels but does have a carrying strap that adds to the model's maneuverability and portability.
 In addition, the Poulan Pro comes with a squeegee tool (which is a rare find!), a variety of brushes, and a tote bag for storing.
-This makes it a particularly great choice if you're planning to use it and store it in a garage or live in a small space.
+This makes it a particularly great choice if you're planning to use and store it in a garage.

 Price at time of publish: $119